 5am, generally I wake up to pindrop silence on this city’s empty quarter.
 The dawns are my own personal Sunday in Pyongyang or Saturday in Hebron.
-Most mornings the metro spits me from Brunswick to Flinders Street and out of town past the Moonee racecourse, Triple J studios, the CBD ferris wheel or the waxy sheen of a car dealership into some manicured suburb, a far cry from the bustle of the graffiti’d business districts where trains snake underground the parliament buildings and artisan doghnuteries.
+Pure peace.
+Most mornings the metro spits me from Brunswick to Flinders Street and out of town past the Moonee racecourse, Triple J studios, the CBD ferris wheel or the waxy sheen of a car dealership into some manicured suburb, a far cry from the bustle of the graffiti’d business districts where trains slide underground the parliament buildings and artisan doghnuteries.
 Last week my station was Ripponlea, populated at 6am by swathes of young (preteen) Hasidic Jews on razor scooters, complete with rabbi capes, long fake beards, skullcaps and all, and I felt reminded for a moment of a sometimes travel purpose, to just be a silent solo observer of inexplicable scenes.

 On another note the weathers every which way.
 Rain’s sideways, the sun is completely spastic.
 Honestly the sky here has tourrets.

 I’ve never inhabited a city with trams, and its obvious why.
 Even at dawn, they lurch at school zone speeds, declining to a sickly crawl in the populated midday traffic.

 Saturdays I walk up steps of the CBD Victoria Library hacking up a lung coated in one year of Korean megafactory pollution and cancerous Chinese yellow dust and at night, am often jam packed into a sardine-tin exposed-brick watering hole of St. Kilda or Fitzroy, thinking schooners are evil and fuck any bar that charges ￦10K for a not-pint.
 Yes my K-telecom keyboard now only types the won symbol.